UnlockedLabs/intro-to-web-dev-curriculum/content/http/reading/http-responses/index.md

    1. The user needs to log in.
    1. The requested resource does not exist.
    1. The server's database crashed.

 {{% /notice %}}

-{{% notice green "Question" "rocket" %}}

-   Visit [Wikipedia's article on HTTP response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
-Which response code is used to signify that the user must authenticate themselves (that is, log in) before viewing the given resource?

-{{% /notice %}}